 If you’ve only got one day in Joshua Tree National park, you’ll want to plan carefully, because there are plenty of awesome things to do there.
-This insanely thorough guide will help you figure out what to do in Joshua Tree, including itinerary suggestions and planning tips.
+This insanely thorough guide will help you how to prioritize your time in Joshua Tree.
+We’ve also got a guide that includes a full Joshua Tree FAQ with planning tips.

 As someone who grew up in Utah, I have a deep fondness for the desert.
 What looks to others like a dry forbidding landscape, appears to me as a resilient garden.
 I have a respect for an ecosystem that can support so much hidden wildlife on so little water.
 It’s for that reason that I’ve been to Joshua Tree National Park several times, most recently for just a day trip.